repomaa/mocoapp-api-docs/README.md

 X-Moco-User-Id: 933613686
 ```

-- We recommend http://requestbin.fullcontact.com/ for WebHook development – this services provides you with temoporary HTTPS URLs that let you inspect any incoming WebHook data
+- We recommend http://requestbin.fullcontact.com/ for WebHook development – this services provides you with temporary
+  HTTPS URLs that let you inspect any incoming WebHook data.
-- WebHooks are only provided to customers after the trial phase
+- WebHooks are only provided to customers after the trial phase.
 - WebHooks are not guaranteed to be delivered in order.
-Pay attention to the provided time stamp if this is important for your use case
+Pay attention to the provided time stamp if this is important
+  for your use case.
 - The signature uses HMAC with SHA256 to sign the whole payload.
-The key for the signature is the 32 characters hexadecimal string displayed in the web hook overview.
+The key for the signature is the 32 characters
+  hexadecimal string displayed in the web hook overview.

 Sample code (Ruby) to calculate the payload signature: